xyphro/UsbGpib/README.md

 ## Binaries

 For those, that just want to create their own device, I've included the binary output in the "SW/binaries" subdirectory.
-The source code for version 1 and 2 is compiled from the same file, therefore the name of the compiled BIN or HEX files will be the same for both versions of the software.

 # Using the device